JetBrains/intellij-sdk-docs/topics/ui/principles/accessibility.md

 ### Focus basics

 The basic way to interact with the UI by using the keyboard is to switch focus between components with <shortcut>Tab</shortcut> and <shortcut>Shift+Tab</shortcut>.
-For some components, arrow keys can also be used to navigate between items.
+For some components, such as lists, drop-down menus, or tables, arrow keys can also be used to navigate between items.
 Once a component is focused, it can be activated by pressing <shortcut>Space</shortcut>.

 Make all interactive elements focusable to achieve [full keyboard operability](https://www.w3.org/WAI/WCAG22/Understanding/keyboard.html).